I’ve been chipping away on a couple of new Frankenbags over the last few days. Tonight I finished one and got the panels quilted for another one.

 Press the top of the bag so the seam is at the very top.
 Take a few minutes here to make sure this looks nice.
 This careful finishing makes a big difference in your bag.

-Top stitch about 1/4 inch from the top of the bag.
-It’s a good idea to go back and forth at the handles again to reinforce them. it’s also a good idea to be mindful of all that bulk at this stage.
+Top stitch about 3/8 inch from the top of the bag.
+You can go back and forth at the handles again to reinforce them. it’s also a good idea to be mindful of all that bulk at this stage.
 Back tack at the beginning and end of this top stitching.